dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 </div>

 <div class="bad">
-{% highlight dart bad %}
+{% highlight dart %}
 class GeometryUtils {
-  num distance(num x1, num y1, num x2, num y2) => ...
+  static num distance(num x1, num y1, num x2, num y2) => ...
 }
 {% endhighlight %}
 </div>

-#### AVOID defining a one-member interface when a simple function will do.
+#### AVOID defining a one-member abstract class when a simple function will do.

 Unlike Java, Dart has first-class functions, closures, and a nice light syntax for using them.
 If all you need is something like a callback, just use a function.
-If you're defining an interface and it only has a single member with a meaningless name like `call` or `invoke`, there is a good chance you just want a function.
+If you're defining an class and it only has a single abstract member with a meaningless name like `call` or `invoke`, there is a good chance you just want a function.

 <div class="good">
 {% highlight dart %}